by Jeffrey Butts

 December 5, 2018

-This morning, the U.S. Department of Justice abolished the Science Advisory Board (SAB) for the Office of Justice Programs.
+This morning, the Trump Administration abolished the Science Advisory Board (SAB) for the Office of Justice Programs at the U.S. Department of Justice.
 The news was not entirely unexpected for the members of the Board (including me).
 Since the Obama Administration left town, there had been just one meeting of the SAB.
 The next three meetings were never scheduled.
 With no official word about the Board’s fate, most of the members expected to hear that the SAB’s official charter would be allowed to lapse.
 This morning, the word came.
 There will be no more Science Advisory Board for the Office of Justice Programs.

 The SAB was formed by the Obama Administration in 2010.
 Its goal, according to the 2015 edition of the SAB charter, was to provide advice on science-related issues.